 Read More

-Kaia has clinical experience working with seniors in long-term care, neurodiverse children, adults in substance abuse recovery, at-risk youth, survivors of human trafficking, and adults with developmental disabilities.
+Kaia has clinical experience working with seniors in long-term care, neurodiverse children, adults in substance abuse recovery, at-risk youth, survivors of human trafficking, survivors of stroke, and adults with developmental disabilities.
 She is also an active volunteer for the Music Therapy Association of British Columbia (MTABC), currently serving on their Continuing Education Committee.
 In 2023, she completed her Level 1 training in Guided Imagery and Music (GIM).

 Kaia is also a classically trained pianist, having earned her Bachelor of Music from UBC in 2021.
 She enjoys playing other instruments as well, including guitar, ukulele, violin, and Balinese Gamelan.